ERIKA SANBORNE MEDIA PRESENTS

 I have created some digitized backgrounds that match the style of the cartoon portraits.

 Submit exactly the image you want me to work with.
 If you want me to do any custom work, shoot me an email so we can talk.
-Then I can tell you how long it would take (and the cost) so you can consider it.
+I can tell you how long it would take (and the cost) so you can consider it.
 Minor edits can be as little as $15.
 Describe what you want, and I will let you know.
 This $149 price is for me to create a cartoon you of the image you send me without also having to remaster it.

 I did not make up a lot of background options, because the foreground is what’s important with these, right?
 I prefer my own image on solid black or white backgrounds.
 However, I did digitize five additional scenic options.
 If you’re undecided, I recommend a black or white background, honestly.

-Follow these rules to send in the best image and get the best results.
+You need to follow these rules to send in the best image and get the best results.

-- Get a tripod or a vaccinated friend to take your pic (this avoids “selfie arms” that I would have to edit).
+- Get a tripod or a vaccinated friend to take your pic (this avoids “selfie arms” that I would have to manually edit).
 You can also balance your phone on top of a cabinet and use the timer in your camera app.

 - Find a location where there is nothing immediately behind your head.
 Distance between you and background is important.